 Too much current flowing on a particular outlet may be as a result of electrical fault, or just the way electrical wiring in that particular building was done.
 Too much current flowing to an outlet can make it heat up; especially when a plug is attached to it.
 The best solution to this is by calling a professional electrician to fix the problem.

 6. Aluminum wiring

 In conclusion, if you have realized that your electrical outlets get hot, then we, Quick Spark are here to help you out.
-We have a team of experienced electricians who respond promptly to all our client's concerns.
-When you give us a call, we will send out experienced electrician immediately to fix the problem.
-We enjoy good reputation because our customers are happy with the quality of service that we always deliver.
+We have a team of experienced electricians who respond promptly to all our client’s concerns.
+When you give us a call, we will send out an experienced electrician immediately to fix the problem.
+We enjoy a good reputation because our customers are happy with the quality of service that we always deliver.
 Don’t wait, call us today to book your appointment.